GuyPardo/nockit-sim-new/linear solver/readme.txt

 step 1: constructing the graph:
 	a. loading the designed geometrical parameters into a struct named nockit_params
 	b. using the fucntion get_nockit_graph_fit to create the digraph object G. that includes all the relevant information of the problem, including boundary conditions.
 	c.
-The function get_nockit_graph_fit accepts as two arguments. one is the struct nockit_paramns, and the other is a vector X of length 5 that defines how to change the parameters according to a fitting proccess.
+The function get_nockit_graph_fit accepts as two arguments. one is the struct nockit_params, and the other is a vector X of length 5 that defines how to change the parameters according to a fitting proccess.
 	    I explain more about the fitting process later on. d .the fucntion get_nockit_graph_fit also returns a struct called derived, that stores the derived parameters like traces\couplers admittance etc.

 step 2: solving:
 	a.  the function process_graph extracts all the relevant information from G and stores it in a struct graph_data.
-This is important for the frequency scans to reduce the runtime as matlab reads information from the struct much faster thn
+This is important for the frequency scans to reduce the runtime as matlab reads information from the struct much faster then from the digraph object G.
 	b. the function solve_graph recives the struct graph_data as an input and returns the solutions t_edges and r_edges. both are complex vectors of length G.numedges.

 step 3: reading the solution: